Working for a sustainable future in Northern Ireland

 The natural world provides food, fibres for clothes and wood for paper and construction – all sustainable and carbon based.
 Much of the economy is also dependent on carbon: plastics, pharmaceuticals, lubricants, steel production and bitumen for roads are just a few examples.
 Removing dependency on fossil fuels will stop CO2 emissions from heating, power generation and vehicles that only add and don’t subtract CO2 from the atmosphere.
 However, we will need biogenic carbon, captured from the air by the natural world, to replace fossil fuel carbon used by industry and in the products we buy.

 A welcome transition to renewable energy is gathering momentum.
 Not only will this reduce CO2 emissions but also give us cleaner air, better health and the potential for the cheapest ever electricity prices.
 Bryden Centre research is leading the way in the energy transition.
-Not only will our work improve renewable energy generation on land and in the sea, it will also ensure we don’t damage our precious environment in the transition.
+Bryden Centres work will improve renewable energy generation on land and in the sea, it will also ensure we don’t damage our precious environment in the transition.

 High productivity on farms produces substantial levels of waste, disposal of this waste is a problem and can cause major environmental challenges.
 However, conversion of this waste to energy and biogenic chemical feedstocks offers valuable economic opportunities for farmers and rural economies while preventing harm to the environment.
 By supporting Northern Irish farmers Bryden Centre can cost-effectively: